OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 //    Iterator* iter = table->NewIterator();
 //    iter->Seek("");
 //    return iter;
-// If you are going to immediately seek to another place in the
+// If you are going to immediately seek to another position in the
 // returned iterator, it will be faster to use NewIterator()
 // and avoid the extra seek.
 Iterator* getIterator() const;